Counting number fields using multiple Dirichlet series: Unconditional Results

 For part (ii), we specialize to the line $s_\tau = \wt(\tau)s$ for the specific weight function corresponding to our choice of invariant, as in \Cref{prop:specialize}.
 The poles at $s_\tau = 1$ become poles at $s = 1/\wt(\tau)$, and thus the rightmost pole is at $s=1/a_{\inv}(G)$.
 This corresponds to the point $s_\tau = \wt(\tau)/a_\inv(G)$, which we assumed is in the region of meromorphicity for $D_k(G,\underline{s})$.
 Thus we conclude that $s=1/a_\inv(G)$ is contained in the region of meromorphicity of the specialization.
 Applying \Cref{thm:tauberian_power_saving} proves the asymptotic.

 The upper bound on the degree of the polynomial is precisely one less than the sum of the orders of the poles at $s_\tau = 1$ for which $\wt(\tau) = a_\inv(G)$, which is an upper bound for the order of the pole of the specialization.
-The lower bound follows from determining a lower bound for the size of a single fiber corresponding to an individual abelian normal subgroup, as every member of this fiber gives us a $G$-extension.
+The lower bound follows from determining a lower bound for the size of a single fiber corresponding to an individual abelian normal subgroup and taking the maximum over the choice of normal subgroup and fiber, as every member of this fiber gives us a $G$-extension.
 For the discriminant ordering, this is exactly what is done in \cite[Corollary 1.7]{alberts2021}.
 For a more general invariant, the same argument applies following from \cite[Theorem 5.3]{alberts2021} (or \cite[Theorem 1.2]{alberts-odorney2021}), which is stated for a general invariant and from which the proof of \cite[Corollary 1.7]{alberts2021} immediately generalizes. \end{proof}